 - How can you reach them?

-Consider what might be the barriers to visiting at this time and ensure your messaging addresses this.
-Visitors are looking for reassurance on social distancing measures as well as hygiene and cleanliness.
+Consider what might be the barriers to your target audience(s) visiting at this time and ensure your messaging addresses this.
+Visitors are still looking for reassurance that museums and galleries are safe places to visit.
 Also be aware that your target audience’s motivations to visit will need to be constantly reviewed as consumer confidence continues to change.
 Keep up a dialogue with your audience, learn from them, and make sure you are in a position to address any of their issues through your messaging.

 Digital Pathways has more information on identifying audience, including a free tool to help you gather audience insights.

 A marketing strategy is your overall game plan for reaching prospective customers/visitors and your marketing plan is how you are going to get there.
-In the current climate, when planning both around your reopening, it’s worth asking yourself a few questions: What are the restrictions, or barriers to visiting your museum, or any indoor attraction at the moment?
-Could these challenges in fact be opportunities?
 It’s worth creating a SWOT analysis to help you brainstorm your strengths, weaknesses, opportunities and threats, by yourself or as a team.
 It will help you to reflect and build on what you do well, to address what you're lacking, to minimise risks, and to take the greatest possible advantage of chances for success.

 It’s also worth revisiting your marketing objectives.
 Do these need to change at all?
 Consider your visitors; have their motivations changed?
-Look at your competition, what are they doing?
-Can we look to our English counterparts?
+Look at other museums, what are they doing?
 What seems to be working?

 Where And How To Market

 There are a number of different ways (or channels) you can use to communicate with your audience.
-In this current climate we would recommend online channels.
-People are at home, using the internet, and dreaming about places they’d like to visit when it’s safe to do so.
-It’s cost effective and it achieves a high level of engagement.
+During the pandemic many of us were online, as we worked from home, also using the internet to dream about places we'd like to visit when it was safe, or when we felt confident, to do so.
+So, on that basis, we would still recommend reaching out to your visitors and potential visitor online.
+It’s also cost effective and it achieves a high level of engagement.

-We would also advise looking at where you might be able to piggy back onto existing campaigns or initiatives, with DMOs as well as our own Reopening marketing campaign.
+We would also advise looking at where you might be able to piggy back onto existing campaigns or initiatives, with fellow museums in your area, or with your Destination Marketing Organisation (DMO).

-VisitScotland has a programme of recorded ‘Moment for Change’ webinars, that cover a range of coronavirus (COVID-19) specific information and research, as well as online training from digital skills to customer service.
+VisitScotland has a programme of recorded ‘Moment for Change’ webinars, that cover a range of coronavirus (COVID-19) specific information and research, as well as online training from digital skills, including enhancing your social media and making your website works for you, to customer service.

 56 Degrees Insight is a Scotland-based research company who have been monitoring the Views of Scots about Holidays and Leisure during the COVID-19 Pandemic.
-Since May they have produced monthly Tourism Index Reports detailing the results.
+Read the latest wave of findings Tourism Index Reports

-The Association of Leading Visitor Attractions (ALVA) has published the results of Wave 3 of its Attractions Recovery Tracker, with some key insights into how people are feeling about returning to attractions.
+The Association of Leading Visitor Attractions (ALVA) has published the results of Wave 7 of its Attractions Recovery Tracker, with key insights into how people are feeling about returning to attractions post pandemic.